-Earning a master's in social work online (MSW) can lead to meaningful careers in many different fields.
-For example, graduates find employment in schools, government agencies, and clinics, working directly with individuals, children, and families.
+Earning a master's in social work online can lead to a meaningful career working directly with individuals, children, and families.

-Online MSW programs provide a flexible route to lucrative, meaningful work.
-The Bureau of Labor Statistics (BLS) projects faster-than-average job growth for social workers from 2019-2029.
-Social workers with MSWs generally earn higher-than-average salaries and qualify for roles like clinical social worker.
+Online MSW programs are a flexible route to meaningful work.
+The Bureau of Labor Statistics (BLS) projects faster-than-average job growth for social workers from 2020-2030.
+The median annual salary in 2020 was $51,760.

 Our list ranks the best online MSW programs for 2021.
-Prospective online MSW students can use this ranking to find the right fit for their professional goals.
-This article also introduces social work concentrations, licensure requirements for social workers, and common social work careers.
+Future online MSW students can use this ranking to find the right program for them.
+This article also introduces social work concentrations, licensure requirements for sreocial workers, and common social work careers.

-What Is an Online Master's in Social Work Degree?
+What Is an Online Master's in Social Work?

 An online MSW program trains students in areas like social welfare policy, social work research, and clinical social work.
-Many online MSW programs offer concentrations for specialty areas like children and families, school social work, or social work administration.
+Many online MSW programs offer concentrations in children and families, school social work, or social work administration.
 The degree builds strong interpersonal, research, and analytical skills.

 Pursuing a master's in social work online allows enrollees to complete practicum requirements in their local areas.
 Completing an MSW degree online generally takes two years for full-time students, though some programs offer an accelerated option.
 After earning an online MSW, graduates can apply for social work licensure and pursue employment in the field.